Hunsrück Railway: Partial closure

 Passenger services between Simmern and Pfalzfeld were abandoned on 29 May 1983.
 There was a brief renaissance of passenger operations on the Simmern–Kastellaun section on 11 October 1986, when there was big demonstration against the planned stationing of cruise missiles near Kastellaun and a series of special trains operated on that section.
 Freight operations were closed between Emmelshausen and Pfalzfeld on 27 May 1983.
 Freight operated between Kastellaun and Pfalzfeld until 31 December 1994 and between Simmern and Kastellaun until 1 June 1995.
 On 1 March 1996, the Simmern–Pfalzfeld section was closed.
 In the years since 1998, the section has been gradually dismantled and the Schinderhannes cycle path was built on the Emmelshausen–Simmern route, which is very popular with cyclists, skaters and walkers.

 With the restriction on operations to the Boppard–Emmelshausen section in 1983, services were operated for the first time with class 213 diesel locomotives hauling two Silberling carriages, one of which was equipped with a control compartment.
-The use of the class 213 locomotives lasted until 1995, when all ten locomotives were drawn and transferred for use on the Plaue–Themar railway in Thuringia.
+The use of the class 213 locomotives lasted until 1995, when all ten locomotives were withdrawn and transferred for use on the Plaue–Themar railway in Thuringia.
 It was initially replaced by class 215 locomotives and later by the class 218 diesels.
 In addition to the class 218 diesel locomotives, a modernised Silberling intermediate carriage began operations on 15 April 2011 and a driving trailer of class Bybdzf (also known as a Wittenberg control car) is used.

 The operation with heavy diesels was not without problems.
 At the end of 2005, operations had to be suspended for a few weeks because of damage to the tracks and to the wheel sets.
 This is possibly the result of using 80-ton and 2060 kW locomotives on the tight curves of this steep section.
 By increasing the wheel flange lubrication and after the installation of rail wheel flange lubrication systems services were restarted.

 In 2008, the line was completely renovated.
 The DB Netz AG invested €9.3 million on the line to completely replace the old tracks and sleepers.
-After the renovation in August 2008, wear reoccurred on the wheel sets, causing the discontinuation of traffic in order to research the cause for several months until 16 February 2009.
+After the renovation in August 2008, wear recurred on the wheel sets, causing the discontinuation of traffic in order to research the cause for several months until 16 February 2009.